-Joshua Sullivan: Christian (in the Lutheran tradition).
+Joshua Sullivan is a Christian (in the Lutheran tradition).
 For a long time he thought he was an atheist.
 But no, he had it all backwards—absence is presence.
 Now he is the associate pastor at St. Andrew’s Lutheran Church in the suburbs of Philly in PA.

 He learned a lot as an intern in a little Lutheran church in Brooklyn and as a vicar in Seattle at a big Lutheran church and a political advocacy non-profit called Faith Action Network of Washington.
 He learned that tradition is beautiful, but very dangerous.
 He learned that rejecting it is necessary too, but that also easily leads one astray.

 In everything he does Joshua hopes to deepen for folks the joy and mystery that God has revealed to all the cosmos in Jesus, the Christ—the perfection and union of spirit and flesh, the gift of forgiveness, and communion with God.

 He lives with his wife Madelyn in Philadelphia with their cats Homer and Peter.